 MA5.
-'WATCHING OVER ONE ANOTHER IN LOVE' AND 'THE BIBLE KNOWS NOTHING OF SOLITARY RELIGION'8
+'WATCHING OVER ONE ANOTHER IN LOVE' AND 'THE BIBLE KNOWS NOTHING OF SOLITARY RELIGION' Inspectors might therefore consider:

 - the extent to which the school is characterised by high quality relationships between its members and the way children are learning to live together in community - the strength of the school's pastoral care - the opportunities that children have to support each other's physical and spiritual wellbeing.